Whenever I start talking about raising safe and smart digital kids, the question inevitably comes up:

 I've been there, done that when it comes to figuring out what works to teach and what doesn't.

-Right now, if you've never taught your kids the ins and outs of specific apps, I guarantee you that there are probably so many details and workarounds that you haven't even considered yet—and probably won't consider until you're in the thick of it with your kid or students and thinking, "How in the world am I going to help them with that?!" and then, it'll feel too late.
+Right now, if you've never taught your kids the ins and outs of specific apps, I guarantee you that there are probably so many details and workarounds that you haven't even considered yet—and probably won't consider until you're in the thick of it with your child and thinking, "How in the world am I going to help her with that?!" and then, it'll feel too late.

 This has happened to me.

 But I don't want it to happen to you.